-&lt;sup>31 Note: CRS has no mandate or capability to "judge" compliance of any country with U.S., multilateral, or international sanctions against Iran.
-This section is intended to analyze some major trends in third country cooperation with U.S. policy toward Iran.
-These assessments bear in mind that there are many other issues and considerations in U.S. relations with the countries discussed here.
+27 Note: CRS has no mandate or capability to "judge" compliance of any country with U.S., multilateral, or international sanctions against Iran.
+This section is intended to analyze some major trends in third country cooperation with U.S. policy toward Iran, noting that there are many aspects to U.S. relations with the countries discussed here.

-exemptions from sanctions under (P.L.
-112-81).
-A ban on EU imports of natural gas from Iran went into effect in October 2012 and intended to stall Iran's efforts to expand gas exports to Europe.
-The sanctions relief in the JPA has not altered the EU ban on imports of oil or gas from Iran.
+28 The 10 are Belgium, Czech Republic, France, Germany, Greece, Italy, the Netherlands, Poland, Spain, and Britain.

-- An EU ban on insurance for shipping oil or petrochemicals from Iran took full effect on July 1, 2012.
-Earlier, most EU-based insurers closed their offices in Iran. - The EU has banned all trade with Iran in gold, precious metals, diamonds, and petrochemical products. - The EU has frozen the assets of Iran's Central Bank, although transactions are still be permitted for approved legitimate trade, and it froze the assets of several Iranian firms involved in shipping arms to Syria or which support shipping by IRISL, and cease doing business with port operator Tidewater (see above).
-This sanction has not been eased to implement the JPA. - As of October 15, 2012, there has been a ban on transactions between European and all Iranian banks, unless specifically authorized. - The EU has banned short-term export credits, guarantees, and insurance. - The EU has banned exports to Iran of graphite, semi-finished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels.
-With the exception of exports to Iran's automotive sector, the EU ban on export of these technologies was not suspended.
+29 "Iran Reaps Less Cash From Eased Sanctions Than Predicted."
+Bloomberg, November 25, 2014.

-SWIFT Cutoff.
-Section 220 of P.L.
-112-158 requires reports on electronic payments systems such as the Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications) that might be doing business with Iran, but does not mandate sanctions against such systems.
-The EU reacted to that legislation by requesting that SWIFT cut off sanctioned Iranian banks from the network.
+- A ban on EU oil imports from Iran went into effect on July 1, 2012, pursuant to a January 23, 2012, EU decision.
+Collectively, the EU bought about 600,000 barrels per day of Iranian oil in 2011, about a quarter of Iran's total oil exports.
+The embargo was imposed despite the fact that the most vulnerable EU economies-Spain, Italy, and Greece-were each buying more than 10% of their oil from Iran.
+Because of the embargo, ten EU countries have exemptions from sanctions under P.L.
+112-81.
+A ban on EU imports of natural gas from Iran went into effect in October 2012.
+The JPA did not ease these EU bans. - A ban on insurance for shipping oil or petrochemicals from Iran took full effect on July 1, 2012.
+The EU eased this sanction to implement the JPA. - A ban on all trade with Iran in gold, precious metals, diamonds, and petrochemical products.
+The EU has eased this sanction to implement the JPA. - A freezing of the assets of Iran's Central Bank, although transactions are permitted for approved legitimate trade, and a freezing of the assets of several Iranian firms involved in shipping.
+The JPA did not alter this sanction. - As of October 15, 2012, a ban on transactions between European and all Iranian banks, unless specifically authorized, and a ban on short-term export credits, guarantees, and insurance.
+This sanction was eased in accordance with the JPA. - The EU banned exports to Iran of graphite, semi-finished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels.
+With the exception of exports to Iran's automotive sector, the JPA did not alter EU implementation of these sanctions. - SWIFT Cutoff.
+Section 220 of the Iran Threat Reduction and Syria Human Rights Act (P.L.
+112-158, signed in August 2012), required reports on electronic payments systems such as the Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications) that might be doing business with Iran, but does not mandate sanctions against such systems.
+Subsequently, the EU requested that SWIFT cut off sanctioned Iranian banks from the network.
 SWIFT acceded to that request on March 17, 2012, denying access to 14 Iranian banks blacklisted by the EU.
-The United States has sanctioned about 50 Iranian banks, but those not sanctioned by the EU apparently can still access the SWIFT system.
+Iranian banks not sanctioned by the EU can still access the SWIFT system.
+(The United States has sanctioned about 50 Iranian banks, but only those sanctioned by the EU have been cut off from SWIFT.)
 And, some experts report that Iranian banks are still able to conduct electronic transactions with the European Central Bank via an electronic payments system called "Target II."
-The SWIFT sanctions have not been suspended to implement the JPA.
-Most experts assess that Iran will demand that this ban be lifted in the event of a comprehensive nuclear deal.
+The SWIFT cutoff was not suspended to implement the JPA, but this ban apparently is to be lifted as part of a comprehensive nuclear deal with Iran.